 Suppose you put two different images in your ad set, one close-shot and one long-shot of a person holding your product: if the long-shot does better, it doesn’t necessarily mean that it was the long-shot aspect that was the cause of success.
 It may be that it was actually the colour blue (featured more in the long-shot) which drove the higher performance.
 And, in fact, a close-shot with the emphasis of blue actually performs better than long-shots.

 While you can test ad visuals using A/B testing to an extent – and you definitely should to get the most out of your Facebook Ads A/B testing – there are infinite variations to test, so this could end up being an endless experiment.
 Instead, focusing on the features in your ad visuals and conducting semantic content analysis can help cut back time and money spent on experimentation, while increasing ROI.

 But, in order to scale this process, a marketer needs an AI or a machine learning model which can conduct semantic content analysis in moments.

 This is where Connect can help you.
 The AI platform analyses your historical performance and gives you insights into what features are resonating with your audience, and which aren’t.
 Better still, it can use this information to rate and rank your ad visuals according to how effective they are going to be.

 So going back to our example, Connect’s AI will analyse the performance of your various ads and all the aspects within your ads and tell you that it was the colour blue that made the ad appealing.
 With this tool, therefore, you can supplement your investigation and creativity with data to save you time and money.
-You can try Connect for free today, with a limited time 14-day trial.

 Much like ad visuals, ad copy is something that requires the common sense and creativity marketers’ possess rather than something Facebook Ads’ platform can optimise with its machine learning alone.